Kami (musician): Death

-On June 21, 1999, at age 27, Kami died in his sleep from a subarachnoid hemorrhage at his home in Kyoto.
+On June 21, 1999, at age 27, Kami died in his sleep from a subarachnoid haemorrhage at his home in Kyoto.
 His body was discovered four days later, with his funeral being held that day.
 Only his band members, Mana, Közi, and Yu~ki were in attendance, as well as his parents and a few close friends.
 Gackt, who had just launched his solo career, was on tour at the time and did not learn of Kami's death until about a week later.

 In the months before his death, Kami had been composing music, including "Unmei no Deai" and "Mori no Naka no Tenshi".
 These would later be released on the Malice Mizer EP, Shinwa, which is dedicated to Kami.
 He also left the incomplete song, "Bara no Souretsu", which was released on their "Beast of Blood" single.
 Malice Mizer's "Saikai no Chi to Bara" was written by Mana for Kami after his death.

 As for the other members of Malice Mizer, Gackt wrote two songs in memory of Kami that were both released on his Mars album: "Emu ~For My Dear~" and "U+K".
 Közi and Yu~ki co-wrote Közi's solo single, "Memento," and dedicated it to Kami.
 Mana has also stated that one of the songs in his Moi dix Mois album, Nocturnal Opera, is dedicated to him.